 Meanwhile, this example from a different plumber is much more natural:

 Remember the golden rule: write for people, not search engines.
 Do this, and your descriptions will naturally flow and the clicks will follow.

 Last but not least...

 Test your meta descriptions and optimize them for keywords, click-through rates and conversions.
-Hop on to Google Search Console (or your SEO tool) to see which pages are performing best and don’t forget to run a few Google searches yourself to monitor how your meta descriptions are appearing in search results.
+Hop on to Google Search Console (or your SEO tool) to see which pages are performing best and don’t forget to run a few Google searches yourself to monitor how your meta descriptions are appearing in organic search results.

 If you want to maximize your organic traffic from Google search, meta descriptions are an essential part of your SEO strategy.
 With the right character length, clear and descriptive copy, and optimal keyword incorporation, you’ll drive more clicks (and conversions) from search engines.